liangqiyuan/liangqiyuan/content/project/federated-learning/index.md

 ---
 title: Federated Learning
-subtitle: "**How to make each client happy?
+subtitle: "**How to make all clients happy?
 Is a server necessary?**"
 date: 2023-02-07T22:44:09.204Z
 draft: false
 featured: false